Astrak/LoadScreen.js/README.md

 //4.
 Do things on progress events ls.onProgress( function ( progress ) { ... } );

 //5.
-Compile shaders.
-Compilation can take few seconds on mobile, so this can be important for UX ls.compile( function () { renderer.render( scene, camera ); } )//in threejs materials compile in the render queue
+Define what you want to do when your previous work is done. ls.onComplete( init )//fired after the progress bar gets tweened to 1 and after processing and compiling

 //6.
-Define what you want to do when your previous work is done. ls.onComplete( init )//fired after the progress bar gets tweened to 1 and after processing and compiling

-//7.
 Let's go with a resources object (see next for its formatting) ls.start( resources );

 //or if you want to handle the progress yourself